Intercompany

 Time Entries

-When submitting a time sheet in the performing company, time entries are transferred to the External Time Entries table.
+When submitting a time sheet in the performing company, time entries are transferred to the External time entries table in the subscribing company.
 This table is for informational purposes only.
 All changes to entries must be made in the performing company.

 Viewing External Time Entries: